-What you must pay when you get these services • \$25 for each Medicare-covered podiatry visit.
-There is no coinsurance, copayment, or deductible for an annual PSA test or digital rectal exam.
-20% of the cost for Medicare-covered items. \$0 for Medicare-covered ostomy supplies. • \$20 for each Medicare-covered pulmonary rehabilitation service.
+What you must pay when you Services that are covered for you get these services to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services \$20 for each Medicare-covered Covered services include: podiatry visit. • Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) • Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams There is no coinsurance, For men age 50 and older, covered services include the copayment, or deductible for an following - once every 12 months: annual PSA test or digital rectal exam. • Digital rectal exam • Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies 20% of the cost for Medicarecovered items.
+Requires prior authorization (approval in advance) to be covered.
+Devices (other than dental) that replace all or part \$0 for Medicare-covered ostomy of a body part or function.
+These include, but are not supplies. limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Pulmonary rehabilitation services \$20 for each Medicare-covered Requires prior authorization (approval in advance) to be pulmonary rehabilitation service. covered.
+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

-What you must pay when you get these Services that are covered for you services Screening and counseling to reduce alcohol misuse There is no coinsurance, We cover one alcohol misuse screening for adults with Medicare copayment, or (including pregnant women) who misuse alcohol, but aren't alcohol deductible for the dependent.
-Medicare-covered screening and If you screen positive for alcohol misuse, you can get up to 4 brief facecounseling to reduce to-face counseling sessions per year (if you're competent and alert during alcohol misuse counseling) provided by a qualified Primary Care Physician or preventive benefit. practitioner in a primary care setting.
-There is no Screening for lung cancer with low dose computed tomography coinsurance, (LDCT) copayment, or For qualified individuals, a LDCT is covered every 12 months. deductible for the Medicare covered Eligible members are: people aged 55-77 years who have no signs or counseling and symptoms of lung cancer, but who have a history of tobacco smoking of shared decision at least 30 "pack years" (an average of one pack a day for 30 years) or making visit or for who currently smoke or have quit smoking within the last 15 years, who the LDCT. receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified nonphysician practitioner.
+Screening and counseling to reduce alcohol misuse

+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.

+If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified Primary Care Physician or practitioner in a primary care setting.

+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

+Screening for lung cancer with low dose computed tomography (LDCT)

+For qualified individuals, a LDCT is covered every 12 months.

+Eligible members are: people aged 55-77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 "pack years" (an average of one pack a day for 30 years) or who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.

 For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified nonphysician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.

+There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision making visit or for the LDCT.